Lions Serve

 Through the Recycle for Sight program, Lions collect new and gently used eyeglasses and sunglasses to bring clear vision to millions, one pair of glasses at a time.
 Collection bins are situated throughout Southport, Oak Island, and surrounding areas.
 Recycled glasses are cleaned and then shipped to the nearest Lions Eyeglass Recycling Center, where volunteers sort them, determine prescription strength, and carefully package them so they can be distributed, usually through humanitarian missions, to developing nations.

-Those interested in donating used hearing aids of any age, brand, or model can do so in the Lions Recycle for Sight boxes.
+Those interested in donating unopened contact lenses and used hearing aids (of any age, brand, or model) can do so at any of the locations where Lions Recycle for Sight boxes are located.

-Drop your usable eyeglasses, unopened contact lenses, and hearing aids in a Lions’ collection box at the locations listed below.
+Drop your usable eyeglasses, unopened contact lenses, and used or new hearing aids in a Lions’ collection box at the locations listed below.
 For more information or special pick-ups, please contact the Southport Lions Club president at info@southportlions.org.